noop-inc/noop-sample-app-covid-19-mobility/client/README.md

 # Noop Full-Stack Sample Application (Client Facing Service Component)

 The source code in this directory is for a Vue.js single-page application.
-This directory's `Noopfile` instructs the creation of a build from the source code, and hosts the resulting files within an NGINX container.
+This directory's `Noopfile` instructs the creation of a compiled build, and hosts the resulting files within an NGINX container.

 ## Client Noopfile
 ```